-Whether their business exit strategy involves selling to a competitor, family member, or to private party, business owners typically sell due to their own desire for a change of lifestyle or for a change in their financial fortunes.
-The change of lifestyle is often sought due to the relentless pressure of time imposed upon many business owners.
+Whether their business exit strategy involves selling to a competitor, family member, or to private party, most business owners eventually want a change of lifestyle and financial security.
+The change of lifestyle is often sought due to the relentless pressure of time and stress imposed upon many business owners.
 The change of financial fortune is often sought due to the business owner’s desire to provide for their own retirement and to bequeath a legacy of financial freedom to their loved ones.
 Most commonly, business owners sell their business because of a pending retirement, burnout from working the business, or a desire to realize financial freedom for themselves or their family.

-Many Business Owners Sell Their Business Due to Pending Retirement
+Many Business Owners Sell Due to Pending Retirement

 The average retirement ages for both men and women have risen in recent years.
 In 2021, the average retirement age for men was 65 and for women was 62.
 This is higher than the average retirement age in 1992 of 62 for men and 59 for women.
 Also, college-educated people retire at a later age than high-school educated people.
 Lengthening life expectancies, and as importantly, better healthcare have contributed to the rising average retirement age.

 As Rocky Balboa once said, “Time takes everybody out.
 Time’s undefeated.”
 Eventually, every business owner must step away from their business.
 Although other options exist such as allowing a family member or employee to take over, most business owners will have to sell their business upon their retirement (or close their business).
 Buyers of businesses understand the need for a seller to retire, and typically give sellers who are retiring the benefit of the doubt when it comes to inspecting and even valuing the business

 Sellers Who Are Retiring Often Have Very Valuable Businesses